SystemsApproach/ops/arch.rst

 about the functionality implemented by these containers is otherwise not critical to this discussion.
 For our purposes, they are representative of any cloud native workload.
-(The interested reader is referred to our 5G and SDN books for more information about the internal working of SD-RAN, SD-Core, and SD-Fabric.)
+(The interested reader is referred to our companion 5G and SDN books for more information about the internal working of SD-RAN, SD-Core, and SD-Fabric.)

 .. _reading_5g:
 .. admonition:: Further Reading